 Next comes the best part.
 Each chapter has an open ended Projects section with problems that are extensions to the material in the Central section, sometimes carrying the discussion in new directions.
 (The Project sections include some of the most interesting material in the text!)
 In a classroom setting, where students work at their own pace, the quicker students would work on the Project section while the slower students finish the Central and Review sections.
 In a home study environment the student should read through the whole Project section and work on as many of the project problems as possible within the time frame available.
 Students who find the work easy, rather than going faster, you should instead take more time and go deeper!

-The Home Study Companion Geometry DVD supplements the textbook in several important ways:
+The Home Study Companion: Geometry course supplements the textbook in several important ways:

 - It provides complete, worked out solutions (not just answers) to all problems in the Central and Project sections of the text.

-- It provides a collection of nearly 300 demonstrations using The Geometer’s Sketchpad covering most of the main concepts, and many additional explorations, in the Central and Projects sections of each chapter.
+- It provides a collection of hundreds of demonstrations using Geogebra, covering most of the main concepts, and many additional explorations, in the Central and Projects sections of each chapter.
+Accompanying each demonstration, or cluster of demonstrations, is an activity guide that will help you get the most out of the Geogebra explorations and teach you how to use Geogebra as a tool on your own as well.

 - Geometry: A Guided Inquiry was written long before the current obsession with standardized testing, and it marches to a different drummer.
 It covers many fascinating topics you will see in no other high school Geometry textbook.
-The selection of topics in the text is excellent, but the authors’ choice of topics (in 1970) did not anticipate every choice of the Academic Standards Commission at the end of the century.
-Therefore the Home Study Companion Geometry DVD adds Extensions to the chapters, as needed, to cover these additional topics.
-The text plus extensions cover the standards for California and nearly all other states.
-(Students not affected by mandatory statewide testing can treat the extensions as optional topics.)
+The selection of topics in the text is excellent, but the authors’ choice of topics (in 1970) did not anticipate every choice of the various state standards committees at the end of the century.
+Therefore the Home Study Companion adds Extensions to the chapters, as needed, to cover these additional topics.
+(Students not affected by mandatory statewide testing can treat the extensions as optional topics, but they are actually good topics, so it is recommended that they be covered.)

 Each chapter of Geometry: A Guided Inquiry is divided into a Central section, a Review section, and a Project section, plus Algebra Review in the first few chapters.
-For each chapter, the Home Study Companion Geometry DVD has:
+For each chapter, the Home Study Companion: Geometry has:

 - Pdf files with complete, worked-out solutions to every problem in the Central and Project sections of the text.